mirukibs/Spring-Project-Template/README.md

 ## Overview

-The Spring Crud Template is a kickstart project designed to accelerate the development of CRUD applications using Spring Boot version 3.2.0 and Java 17.
+The Spring Crud Template is a kickstart project designed to accelerate the development of your applications using Spring Boot version 3.2.0 and Java 17.
 This template includes a user registration and authentication implementing JWT tokens and Spring Security, providing a secure foundation for your application.

 ## Features 🚀